-Serious injury or death could result if appropriate protective clothing and safety devices are not used.
+WARNING Serious injury or death could result if appropriate protective clothing and safety devices are not used. tive clothing and safety devices are not used.

 Personal Protection

 Use protective clothing and safety devices appropriate for the working conditions.
 These may include but are not limited to: